Specify Docs

 In this guide you’ll learn how to pull your first design tokens to CSS Custom Properties using the Specify CLI.

 Want to know more on how to collect design tokens from Figma to Specify first?
-Head towards the Available sources section!
+Head towards the section!

 Before getting started